Births and deaths in London (2012-2024)

 What does it tell us?

 Pre-COVID, deaths of Londoners were at a fairly stable level around 50,000 per year.
 This jumped to 59,000 in the pandemic year of 2020.
-In 2021 and 2022 it looked like the numbers were gradually returning to pre-pandemic levels, however a small uptick in 2023 to 54,000 could suggest it is finding a new slightly higher post-pandemic level.
+There has been a gradual decrease since, however the number of deaths has not returned to pre-pandemic levels.

 Want to know more?